hemanthkumargr/docs/broadleafConcepts/REST-Tutorials.md

 1. Make sure that your RESTful endpoint is a Spring-managed bean.
 This can be accomplished by using the @Component or @Service annotations, or by adding the bean to the merged application context via XML configuration.

-2. Ensure that that the Spring-managed endpoint contains
+2. Ensure that that the Spring-managed endpoint contains the necessary @Scope, @Path, @Produces, @Consumes annotations.

 Here is an example:
 ```java